justanotherdot/justanotherdot/site/posts/the-bin-directory-your-project-needs.md

 tools aren't _necessarily_ designed to be task runners.
 They were instead designed to output binaries.

-I will talk about `Rust` here but the technique is language agnostic.
 I think it's worth pointing out that task runners and build tools are distinct creatures.
 If you need to do something that generates an artifact, that's the responsiblity of a build tool.
 If the task involved is glue for getting an artifact or for doing some activity such as running a local development